 What are the terms and details of my loan?

-Because we aren't a lender, that information isn't available to us.
-If you are matched with a lender, they will send you all the terms and conditions of your loan offer.
-It will include the interest rate, dates for repayment, finance charges, and more.
+Because we aren’t a lender, that information isn’t available to us.
+If you are able to find a lender, upon submission of your information, they will send you all the terms and conditions of your loan offer.
+It should include the interest rate, dates for repayment, finance charges, and more.
 Different lenders offer different kinds of loans with different details.
 Remember, you have a choice whether or not you want to accept the loan offer.
-If you don't agree to the terms, you can decline the loan offer and apply again.
+If you don’t agree to the terms, you can decline the loan offer and resubmit to find another lender.

 How do I qualify?
 Is having bad or no credit OK?

-Qualifying can be very easy, and participating lenders in our network work with many people in bad credit situations.
+Qualifying with a short-term lender can be very easy; they work with many people in bad credit situations.
 Here are the basic qualifications: